Welcome to Migrant Legal Aid

 In 1973, the agency moved to a house on Mount Vernon in Grand Rapids, Michigan.
 The agency’s services expanded inside that house.
 From there, the agency spent 10 years in the Minhaar Building at 49 Monroe Avenue NW in downtown Grand Rapids, and 10 years at 638 Monroe Ave NW, another rental facility.
-Today the agency offers a continuum of services as an independent non-profit organization governed by a volunteer board of directors and operated by a staff of eight.
+Today, having moved to a permanent location at 1104 Fuller Avenue NE, the agency offers a continuum of services as an independent non-profit organization governed by a volunteer board of directors and operated by a staff of eight.

 The agency also handles referrals from other non-profits, such as the Hispanic Center of Western Michigan, Farmworker Legal Services, Latin Americans United for Progress, Hispanic American Council, Legal Aid of Western Michigan, and private attorneys.

 - A young migrant student was denied school lunches because the school misunderstood her immigration status.
 MLA explained that the treatment was discriminatory and the school reversed its decision and gave the student school lunches.

 - A U.S. Latina Citizen was unlawfully denied a marriage license by a county clerk, MLA intervened and the couple was able to get married.